 The most useful time for volunteers to be at the school is during the first six weeks or so of term because the last couple of weeks usually involve exams.
-So if you can offer four weeks of your time this could most usefully be in:
+So if you can offer some of your time this could most usefully be in:

 * Last week of January to the first week of March

 * Mid-April to mid-June

 If you can go for a whole term or longer that would be even better

 Various types of accommodation are available depending on length of stay including hotels, hostels and rental.
 The Friends can offer advice and help with this.